 Broughton's Waterhole (4WD only) is a good example of pioneer initiative.
 It was dug by hand (probably by Chinese workers travelling through the area) in 1879, to create a permanent water supply for stock.
 It differs from most local dams in that the excavated soil was removed from the site.
-It rarely goes dry and created a permanent water supply for stock.
+It rarely went dry and created a permanent water supply for stock.
 PL Williams who ran sheep, bought the land from Broughton.
 The Little Desert dispute of 1968 was a watershed in Australian environmental politics, marking the beginning of a new consciousness of nature.
 In 1968 Sir William McDonald, Victoria's Minister of Lands, announced a rural settlement scheme for the Little Desert in Victoria's far north-west.
 The conservation campaign that ensued was one of unprecedented vehemence and sophistication, eventually costing McDonald his parliamentary seat.

-Today, Broughton’s Waterhole and the McDonald’s highway make for a pleasant Sunday drive and bush picnic.
+Although the waterhole has now eroded and the area fallen into disrepair, Broughton’s Waterhole still makes for a pleasant Sunday 4WD drive and bush picnic.
 A variety of birds and wildlife are attracted to this oasis in the desert.

-A few minutes travel east of the waterhole and Mount Turner is discovered and provides an excellent view of the surrounding terrain.
+A few minutes travelling east of the waterhole, and Mount Turner is discovered and provides an excellent view of the surrounding terrain.
 In spring, orchids flower around the foot of Mount Turner.
 Back track to the waterhole and follow Sambells Track to the Wild Dog Spring sign.
 This small spring offers the local fauna welcome refreshments and tracks around the spring offer clues as to their identities.
 A further three kilometres south-east along Sambells Track is the turn off to Sister Hills.
 About the same distance along this track is a lookout which offers horizon-to-horizon views of the area including the Lawloits and Mount Arapiles.
 The Crater Track is featured on theEast End map.

 Kaniva, first and last highway town in Victoria.
 Gateway to the Wimmera Mallee Silo Art Trail.
 Home of Sheep Art.